 Select the Distributed Agile Model

 Selecting the most suitable version of the distributed agile model for each project means grasping and accommodating appropriate tradeoffs.
-Such is seen mainly in obtainable knowledge, costs, and teamwork.
-Many businesses will opt for either Model One or Two.
+These tradeoffs are mainly seen in obtainable knowledge, costs, and teamwork.
+Many businesses will opt for either Model One or Model Two.
+These two models are pricey, as companies must rely more on their staff.
+However, irrespective of the model selected, the model must be reviewed to match the project’s needs if there are any changes.

-Only after the distributed agile model is selected can the business seek outsourced staff from an outsourcing agency.
+However, moving towards the third model is suggested to increase cost savings, but only if the processes and systems are stable and the development is not critical to the business.
+Only after the distributed agile model is selected can the business seek out outsourced staff from an outsourcing agency.
 This will include adding new team practices, technologies, and tools to ensure proper communication and output.

 New Team Practices

+With an agile method, the reporting structure differs from traditional outsourcing models, with everyone working on the same product.
 However, there are still various levels of seniority or expertise.
 Therefore, a new best practice helps ensure a smooth path forward.

-After a team is thoroughly merged, representatives may need to visit less.
+- Facilitate Collocation: Collocation is an additional critical practice, regardless of the selected model.
+This can be vital throughout the first two or three sprints before any crucial, measurable deliverables are due.
+Team participants should be allowed to collocate during that early stage, and teams can direct representatives to visit the business regularly.
+After a team is thoroughly merged, representatives may need to see less.
 If not collocated, squad members in diverse time zones must amend their work timetables.
 Doing so will produce devoted time slots with a three-to-four-hour overlap.
+They can then connect with other staff members using videoconferencing tools such as Zoom or Tauria.

-A team must be fully dedicated to all agile rituals once every two weeks to promote progress, show projects under development, and split the work between team members.
+- Make a Total Commitment: A team must be fully dedicated to all agile rituals once every two weeks to promote progress, show projects under development, and split the work between team members.
 These rituals should be undertaken once all team members, even those in different time zones, can join in.
 Team members should be trained to appreciate that every meeting is significant.

-If business employees cannot make decisions, progress will be slow.
+- Empower Vendor Resources: If business employees cannot make decisions, progress will be slow.
 The business must ensure that outsourced staff members are empowered to make choices and to move ahead between meetings rather than waiting for the go-ahead from the product owner.
+If a staff member blunders, this can be corrected, especially given the highly iterative nature of agile progress.

 Tools and Technologies

+Businesses that select a distributed agile method must utilize tools and technologies to improve communication and output.
+Essential teamwork tools for screen sharing and messaging are the smallest enablers of effective communication.
 Teams likewise must use communication tools that can gather everyone for live discussions.
 All team members must use the same platform.
 Everyone has the right to use high-quality audio and video apparatus for conferencing, tools that aid collaborative writing, and whiteboard sessions.

 All team members should have access to agile lifecycle management tools that will increase transparency and aid in tracking KPIs.
 They should also have the right to use the same development environment for constructing, testing, and organizing new products and services.

 Moreover, businesses must create a united pipeline of work that permits team members in diverse time zones to continue working on products after team members in other time zones have ended their day’s work.
+Collaboration might not always be achievable initially.
+In one example, a business established that virtual assistants were repeatedly omitting videoconferences by US-based members, but not for the motives it anticipated.